intelops/website/content/english/learning-center/10-Learn-Temporal/A-usecase-with-fastapi-temporal-traefik/usecase/_index.md

+---
+title: "Use Case"
+date: 2024-06-28
+draft: false
+description: "This is a use case example to the reverse proxy using traefik and fastAPI with temporal python SDK."
+type: "learning-center"
+weight: 1
+---
 ## Building a Scalable Greeting Service with Temporal, FastAPI, Docker, and Traefik

 In this post, we'll walk through building a scalable greeting service using Temporal, a powerful orchestration framework, and FastAPI, a modern web framework for building APIs with Python.
 We'll also containerize our application using Docker and set up a reverse proxy with Traefik for secure routing and load balancing.
 We'll cover the code structure, key components, containerization, and how they work together to provide a robust and efficient service.